 - How many days of training are there? (you CANNOT train to become a Life Coach or any other Coach for that matter in a weekend and any company that promises you this is quite frankly reckless!
 You also don’t need to train for 6-12 months either.
 Be careful also of providers promising you lots of qualifications over for example 5 or 7 days – they will have to rush the content and drop practice time to cover it all)

 - How many qualifications will you gain?
 Will you have a variety of skills to be able to help others?
 (The best Coaches have a range of tools in their toolkit to help their clients in a way that works for them.
-If you did our Life Coaching Package for example you’d do our NLP Practitioner and Certified NLP Coach course, which combined requires 60-70 hours of pre-course study, 11 days of live training and you’d gain 4 qualifications – Certified NLP Practitioner, Hypnosis Practitioner, Certified NLP Coach & Time Line Therapy™/Creating Your Future Techniques® Practitioner)
+If you did our Life Coaching Package, for example, you’d do our NLP Practitioner and Certified NLP Coach course, which combined requires 60-70 hours of pre-course study, 11 days of live training and you’d gain 4 qualifications – Certified NLP Practitioner, Hypnosis Practitioner, Certified NLP Coach & Time Line Therapy™/Creating Your Future Techniques® Practitioner)

 - What’s the investment?
 (Your focus should be on VALUE & QUALITY.
 DO NOT make the mistake of choosing a provider purely on price (or location for that matter) – it’s not necessarily the case that the most expensive is the best either.
 You want to pick the right provider for you and learn it once and learn it well.
-Given it’s likely to be a sizeable investment, do they offer the ability to pay via instalment to help you spread the cost?)
+Given it’s likely to be a sizeable investment, do they offer the ability to pay via installments to help you spread the cost?)